zojabutenko/UkrainianMotionVerbs/README.md

 Finally, the prefixes and stems were defined in a separate file (`verb_prefix_map.json`), which was used to annotate each instance.

-We provide the full dataset, however most of the analysis is done on a different file -- `top1000_dataset.csv`.
+We provide the full dataset (`full_dataset.csv`), however most of the analysis is done on a different file -- `top1000_dataset.csv`.
 In order to filter out noise, we have compiled a list of complement frequencies (`object_lemma_counts.csv`), and selected the 1000 most frequent nouns.
 The dataset was then cut down to only contexts where the compelement appears in this list.

 ## Metaphorical uses

 Motion verbs are often used in metaphorical contexts, which is something we would like to control for.
-Firstly, we subsample the `top1000_dataset.csv` file with seed=42 to include a 1000 random instances.
-They are then manually classified as literal or metaphorical, which is the gold standard for our classification and can be found in `extended_manual_subset.csv`.
+Firstly, we subsample the `data/top1000_dataset.csv` file with seed=42 to include a 1000 random instances.
+They are then manually classified as literal or metaphorical, which is the gold standard for our classification and can be found in `data/Gold_standard.csv`.

 The Gold standard was split into train, validation, and test subsets with the following ratio: